rcanzlovar/howto/firefox_dev.md

+---
+title:  how to install developer tools for Firefox on phone
+date: 2025-10-04
+published: true
+keywords: [firefox,]
+---

 # how to install developer tools for Firefox on phone

 Although I didn't want this to be a tutorial, I still want to teach you guys how to get these features on your mobile, in case you need them, because sometimes computers are not an option.